cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 because you tried to assign a second value to the immutable `x` variable.

-It’s important that we get compile-time errors when we attempt to change a value that’s designated as immutable because this very situation can lead to bugs.
+It’s important that we get compile-time errors when we attempt to change a value that’s designated as immutable because this specific situation can lead to bugs.
 If one part of our code operates on the assumption that a value will never change and another part of our code changes that value, it’s possible that the first part of the code won’t do what it was designed to do.
 The cause